 A more somber cherry blossom spot. | Photo by iStock.com/kuremo

 Flower viewing in a cemetery?
-That’s possible in Yanaka Cemetery near Ueno.
-The place has been relatively popular among locals for quite some time now.
-In fact, the main path leading to it is lined with cherry trees and aptly named Cherry Blossom Avenue.
+That’s possible in Yanaka Cemetery, near Ueno.
+It’s been relatively popular among locals for quite some time now.
+In fact, the main path leading to the cemetery is lined with cherry trees, and aptly named Cherry Blossom Avenue.

-Despite the image of cemeteries as places of gloom and solemnity, (some) people do have picnics here.
-But if you think about the symbolism behind the cherry blossom, it doesn’t seem too unusual — the short-lived sakura is a reminder of the transience of life, after all.
-Just be as respectful as possible if you decide to drop by this place.
+If you think about the symbolism behind the cherry blossom, it doesn’t seem too unusual — the short-lived sakura is a reminder of the transience of life, after all.
+Just be as respectful as possible, if you decide to drop by this place.

-Make a day out of it and see more of Yanaka.
+Make a day of it and explore more of Yanaka.

 4. Kasai Rinkai Park